python-can-define-radio/sdr-course/classroom_activities/073-Raising-the-Sample-Rate.md

 As useful as it is to see that much data in the Time Sink, it's also quite useful to have a computer that isn't on the brink of freezing.

-So, change the `Number of Points` in the Time Sink to a lower number of your choice.
+So, change the `Number of Points` in the Time Sink to a lower number of your choice, such as the default `1024`.